-Randall University does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities.
+Randall University does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
 Randall University reserves the right to, and does, maintain student educational and behavioral employment requirements and standards, which are based upon religious considerations consistent with its role and mission.
-For complete "Non- Discrimination and Grievance Procedure,"..
+For the complete "Non- Discrimination and Grievance Procedure", please view pages 58 and 59.